-I never rewarded myself with food or revolt, we’re rewarded myself with changing slowly my belt size, the the pair of pants that didn’t fit me anymore, the T shirt that didn’t fit anymore, all those types of things and donating those to to the charities around the area.
+I never rewarded myself with food or revolt, we’re rewarded myself with changing slowly my belt size, the pair of pants that didn’t fit me anymore, the T-shirt that didn’t fit anymore, all those types of things, and donating those to charities around the area.

 Now.
 I like what you’re saying because it’s slow and steady wins the race and you’ve got a headline In your post that says why don’t people like my plan?
 Now I know you didn’t design a plan that people aren’t gonna like, but it’s a reality.
 People aren’t going to like your plan.
 Tell me why they aren’t going to like your plan as opposed to the, you know, here’s a diet, the new fad diet, you’ll lose 20 pounds in three days.